★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 What does not help

-The main mistakes with lumbago are prolonged bed rest, which stiffens and weakens the back, treating your spine as fragile, which leads to guarding and deconditioning, and reaching straight for imaging or strong medication for ordinary mechanical pain.
-Most low back pain does not need an early scan, because scans often show normal age related changes that do not explain the pain and can lead to unnecessary worry.
-For the common kind, staying active beats resting and waiting.
+The main mistakes with lumbago are prolonged bed rest, which stiffens and weakens the back; treating your spine as fragile, which leads to guarding and deconditioning; and reaching straight for imaging or strong medication for ordinary mechanical pain.
+Opioids in particular are not a good answer for common low back pain and carry real downsides.
+For the everyday kind of lumbago, staying active reliably beats resting and waiting.

 When lumbago needs a medical look